S3 method for class 'SpatRaster'

 #> # ℹ 23,156 more rows

-# Back to a SpatRaster with
+# Convert back to a `SpatRaster`.

 as_spatraster(r_tidy)